chongor/Tetris/README.md

 Course Programming Project: implementation of the classic game Tetris in Java.

+Created in the Fall Semester of my Freshman year 2012.

 I recreated the old classic video game Tetris.
 The entire game was written by myself for a final project assignment for a Computer Science Programming course.